hanspoo/mega-scaffold/README.md

 - daisyui
 - typescript

-Until know we have a working anonymous shopping cart with persistence using redux and redis.
+Until know we have a working anonymous shopping cart persisted using redux and redis.

 The plan is to make a multi tenancy ecommerce.